Agastache foeniculum: Ecology

 The species is tolerant of deer and drought, and attracts various potential pollinators, including hummingbirds, butterflies, bumblebees, honey bees, carpenter bees, and night-flying moths.
 Honey bees make a light fragrant honey from the flower's nectar.
-Anise hyssop is considered one of the premier plants for feeding pollinators.
-The 1969 edition of the Rodale's Encyclopedia of Organic Gardening claims that one acre planted in anise hyssop can support 100 honeybee hives, the flowers blooming for a very long season, often from June until frost and during the time it blooms, one can see bees on the flowers from the morning until dusk.
+The plant is considered one of the premier species for feeding pollinators.
+The 1969 edition of the Rodale's Encyclopedia of Organic Gardening claims that one acre of the species can support 100 honey-bee hives, the flowers blooming for a very long season, often from June until frost and during the time it blooms, one can see bees on the flowers from the morning until dusk.
 The many flowers of the plant provide forage for bees, butterflies and hummingbirds.

 Uses

-Anise hyssop was used medicinally by Native Americans for cough, fevers, wounds, and diarrhea.
+The plant was used medicinally by the Cree, Cheyenne, and Ojibwa peoples to treat fevers, respiratory issues, and burns.
 The soft, anise-scented leaves are used as a seasoning, as a tea, in potpourri, and can be crumbled in salad.